SrBrahma/bitburner/README.md

 ## About

-My codes for [BitBurner](https://store.steampowered.com/app/1812820/Bitburner/).
+My codes for [BitBurner](https://store.steampowered.com/app/1812820/Bitburner/) that I have some fun with in my spare time.
 Still WIP.

 ## Quick start